AnthonyYeoWoonPert/dotnet-interview-questions/README.md

 3. Click on the green **Code** button.
 4. Select the **Codespace** tab.

+> Note:
 > GitHub Free for personal accounts has 15GB/month storage and 120hrs compute time per month.
 No charges.
+> If you don’t want to use Codespaces, you can run the Docker Compose setup from .devcontainer/docker-compose.yml on your local machine.

 5. Click **Create codespace on main**.

+> Note:
 > GitHub Codespace will provision a new environment based on the <mark>_.devcontainer_</mark> configuration in this repository.
-This may take a few minutes for the initial step, as it is including installing .NET SDK and SQL Server tools.
+This may take a few minutes for the initial step, as it is including installing .NET SDK, MSSQL, and SQL Server tools.

 6. Check if the following directories exists